FindMySchool LogoFindMySchool

 The academy was judged Good at its most recent full Ofsted inspection, dated February 2022.
 The report highlights calm behaviour, strong routines, a well designed curriculum and effective safeguarding.
 Academic performance data indicates outcomes below England average overall, so the best fit is often students who benefit from structure and strong pastoral systems while building attainment.

 Applications are made through Dudley Metropolitan Borough Council’s coordinated admissions, not directly to the academy.
-For September 2026 entry, online applications were open from 01 September 2025 and closed on 31 October 2025, with decisions issued on 02 March 2026.
+For September 2027 entry, online applications open on 01 September 2026 and close on 31 October 2026, with offers issued on 01 March 2027.
 For future years, the council publishes a similar annual timetable, typically September to October in the year before entry.

-The academy’s Attainment 8 score is 39.8 and Progress 8 is -0.02, which indicates broadly average progress from starting points overall, even though attainment remains below the national picture.
-In FindMySchool’s GCSE ranking based on official data, it sits 3,241st in England and 7th in Dudley on this measure.
+The academy’s Attainment 8 score is 40.4 and Progress 8 is -0.02, which indicates broadly average progress from starting points overall, even though attainment remains below the national picture.
+In FindMySchool’s GCSE ranking based on official data, it sits 2,969th academically in England out of 3,895 ranked GCSE schools, and 6th locally in Dudley on the secondary ranking.

 The published academy day starts at 08:40 and ends at 15:10, with five one hour lessons plus break and lunch.
 Year 11 has additional time through the Upgrade programme later in the day.